 Question D.4.d.
 Are there common features of these technologies that should be required in the rules?
-Information should be of a sort that would only be known to the RLP or a person in their close personal circle that is not available on the internet, dark web or other online sources.

 Question D.4.e.
 Are there laws, rules, regulations, industry or other standards that define the "identity proofing" process or otherwise apply to these technologies?
 If yes, what are they?
 Be specific.